vatlab/vat-docs/content/Documentation/Pipelines/other_pipelines/snpEff.md

     Pipeline parameters:
       var_table           Variant table for the variants to be analyzed. (default: variant)
       java                path to java.
-Default to 'java' (use $PATH to determine actual path) (default: java)
+Default to 'java' (use \\(PATH to determine actual path) (default: java)
       opt_java            Option to java program. -Djava.io.tmpdir is frequently used to set java temporary directory if system temporary partition is